AblionGE/IntelligentAgents2015/reactive/doc/report.md

 # Implementation

-In the implementation of the reactive agent, we coded all matrices presented above and the algorithm presentend in the assignment.
+In the implementation of the reactive agent, we coded all matrices presented above and the algorithm presented in the assignment.
 All matrices are represented by arrays in 2 or 3 dimensions in the Java code.
-About the *value iteration* algorithm, we simply implemented it with loops and the *good enough* condition for stopping loops is that the biggest difference between an element of two succesive *V(S)* should be smaller than $\epsilon=0.0001$.
+About the *value iteration* algorithm, we simply implemented it with loops and the *good enough* condition for stopping loops is that the biggest difference between an element of two successive *V(S)* should be smaller than $\epsilon=0.0001$.

 The agent has two behaviours when arriving in a city *i*: